-head of the Jewish Agency for Israel and the World Zionist Organization - a capacity in which he has served since 1995 after a seven-year stint in the Knesset -Avraham Burg has imbued the organization with a new vitality and energy.
-What's more, he has presided over a radical redefinition of the Agency's goals, a process that augurs an irrevocable change in the relationship between Israel and world Jewry.
+head of the Jewish Agency for Israel and World Zionist the Organization - a capacity in which he has served since 1995 after a seven-year stint in the Knesset -Avraham Burg has imbued the organization with a new vitality and energy.
+What's more, he has presided over a radical redefinition 7 of the Agency's goals, a process that augurs an irrevocable change in the relationship between Israel and world Jewry.